prysmaticlabs/documentation/website/docs/install/install-with-script.md

 You should have an execution node running locally on `http://localhost:8545` before proceeding.

-To verify that your execution node is properly configured and running on port `8545`, TODO. (geth has checking connectivity here -> https://geth.ethereum.org/docs/interface/peer-to-peer )
+To verify that your execution node is properly configured and running on port `8545`, TODO. (geth has checking connectivity instuctions here -> https://geth.ethereum.org/docs/interface/peer-to-peer -> we can remove this if prysm's `curl` check verifies EL sync completion too)

 Create a directory called `ConsensusLayer` on your SSD [<a href='#footnote-7'>7</a>].
 Navigate to this directory from your terminal.